niniko1997/niniko1997.github.io/_portfolio/portfolio-2.md

 To help better understand the outcome, we have performed descriptive work on the data and documented the homelessness flow.
 Thus, when thinking about a proxy measure for homelessness, we've also looked at what adverse events in the future we would like to prevent.

 ### Machine Learning and Modeling
 The main challenge was transforming longitudinal service utilization data into numerical risk factors that could be fed to a machine learning model.
 In our model, for instance, we periodized service utilization into recent (within the last six months) and earlier (more than six months ago) features.
-Additionally, we converted medical diagnosis data into risk scores by merging our data with the Charlson and Elixhauser indexes [7].
+Additionally, we converted medical diagnosis data into risk scores by merging our data with the Charlson and Elixhauser indexes.

 ### Sources